What Is The Top Speed Of Cars In NASCAR?

 What are the fastest NASCAR Cup Series tracks?

-In NASCAR, the top speed that cars can reach greatly depends on the composition of the track they're racing on.
+In NASCAR, the top speed that cars can reach greatly depends on the format of the track they’re racing on.
 Certain NASCAR tracks allow for cars to reach upwards of 200 miles per hour, while others only allow drivers to top speeds of around 100 miles per hour.
 The current fastest NASCAR Cup Series track is the Daytona Superspeedway in Daytona Beach, Florida.
 In 2019, William Byron had a lap average of 194.3 miles per hour in Daytona.
-The record for the highest speed recorded at the track was set by Bill Elliot in 1987 with an impressive speed of 210.3 miles per hour.
+The record for the highest speed recorded at the track was set by Bill Elliot in 1987 with a speed of 210.3 miles per hour.

 How much horsepower do NASCAR cars have?

 Today, the average NASCAR race car can produce upwards of 750 horsepower.
 While each car is different, the most powerful NASCAR vehicles in the Cup Series are capable of producing over 900 horsepower.
 However, for safety reasons, NASCAR limits the horsepower of its cars depending on the racetrack.
 It does so by using engine tuning to lower the maximum horsepower of each race car, as well as tapered spacers at superspeedways.
 At most tracks, NASCAR cars are limited to 670 horsepower, but at superspeedways, the output is further limited to 510 horsepower.
 NASCAR engines are naturally aspirated and can produce such high horsepower without the use of turbochargers.